R. Kelly's Bond Set at $1 Million in Sexual Abuse Case

 R. Kelly was issued a $1 million bond in a Chicago court on Saturday over charges that he sexually assaulted four women, including three teenagers.

 The 52-year-old Grammy-winning R&B star, whose real name is Robert Kelly, had turned himself over to police on Friday night after he was charged with a 10-count indictment.
-His lawyer told reporters that Kelly is "an innocent man," adding, "I think all the women are lying."
+His lawyer Steve Greenberg has said Kelly is "an innocent man," adding, "I think all the women are lying."

 Kelly was ordered to avoid contacting any victims or witnesses or anyone 18 years old or younger, and also ordered to turn in his passport and not possess any firearms.
 His $1 million bond includes $250,000 per alleged victim.
 Each of the charges carries a maximum sentence of 10 years in prison.